 The Walter E. Olson Memorial Library is established under Chapter 43.53 of the Wisconsin Statutes as a joint library and is governed by the Walter E. Olson Memorial Library Board of Trustees.
 The Walter Olson Library Friends (W.O.L.F) and the Walter E. Olson Memorial Library Foundation provide additional funding and programming support for WEOML.
 Six municipalities supporting the joint library are: Town of Conover, Town of Cloverland, Town of Lincoln, Town of St. Germain, Town of Washington and the City of Eagle River.

-Memberships: WEOML is a member of 1) the Merlin Library Automation Consortium and 2) Northern Waters Library Service (NWLS), an eight county regional public library system that includes more than two dozen libraries located in Northern Wisconsin.
+Memberships: WEOML is a member of 1) the Northern Waters Library Network Consortium and 2) Northern Waters Library Service (NWLS), an eight county regional public library system that includes more than two dozen libraries located in Northern Wisconsin.

 The Executive Library Director of our joint library is required to hold a Grade I certificate issued by the WI Department of Public Instruction.
 Educational requirements for this certification must be from a library school program accredited by the American Library Association.